-Google Indexed Our .env File - A Startup Security Nightmare
+Google Indexed a Social Media Tool's .env File - A Startup Security Nightmare

 TL;DR

-Our .env file containing database credentials, Stripe keys, and third-party API tokens got indexed by Google after a misconfigured server made it publicly accessible.
-We discovered it when a friend Googled our company and found our secrets in search results.
+A social media scheduling startup's .env file containing database credentials, Stripe keys, and third-party API tokens got indexed by Google after a misconfigured server made it publicly accessible.
+The team discovered it when a prospective investor Googled the company and found the secrets in search results.
 Emergency response included rotating all credentials, fixing server config, and requesting removal from Google's index.

 There's a special kind of horror when you realize your application secrets are sitting in Google search results.
 Anyone could find them.
 Anyone could've already used them.
-This is the story of how our .env file became public knowledge.
+This is the story of how one social media scheduling tool's .env file became public knowledge.

 The Accidental Discovery

-A friend was doing some research on our startup for a potential partnership.
-He texted me something that made my blood run cold.
+A prospective investor was doing due diligence on the startup before a seed round meeting.
+He texted the founder something that made their blood run cold.

 "Hey, is this supposed to be public?
 I Googled your company and found a page with what looks like database passwords and API keys."

-I grabbed my laptop and searched our company name along with ".env" and there it was.
-Our entire .env file, beautifully formatted by Google's cache, complete with PostgreSQL database credentials, Stripe live API keys, SendGrid tokens, AWS access keys, and JWT secrets.
+The founder grabbed a laptop and searched the company name along with ".env" and there it was.
+The entire .env file, beautifully formatted by Google's cache, complete with PostgreSQL database credentials, Stripe live API keys, SendGrid tokens, AWS access keys, and JWT secrets.

 How Did This Happen?

 The investigation revealed a perfect storm of mistakes.
-Our server was running a simple static file server for a marketing landing page.
-When we migrated our main app to the same server, someone accidentally placed the .env file in the web root directory.
+The server was running a simple static file server for a marketing landing page.
+When the team migrated the main app to the same server, someone accidentally placed the .env file in the web root directory.

-Our nginx configuration was set to serve any file requested, and we didn't have a robots.txt blocking sensitive directories.
-Googlebot came along, indexed everything it could find, and that included our .env file.
+The nginx configuration was set to serve any file requested, and there was no robots.txt blocking sensitive directories.
+Googlebot came along, indexed everything it could find, and that included the .env file.

 The Perfect Storm